claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

   -- Read the guide at SECURE_SAVED_PASSWORD.md to get your key_grip key_grip = "BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB",

-  -- (Optional) auto save password after mounted.
+  -- (Optional) Auto-save password after mount.
   -- Default: false
   save_password_autoconfirm = true,
   -- (Optional) mountpoint of gvfs.
 Default: /run/user/USER_ID/gvfs -- On some system it could be ~/.gvfs
-  -- You can't decide this path, it will be created automatically, Only changed if you know where gvfs mountpoint is.
+  -- You can't decide this path, it will be created automatically.
+Only changed if you know where gvfs mountpoint is.
+  -- Use command `ps aux | grep gvfs` to search for gvfs process and get the mountpoint path.
   -- root_mountpoint = (os.getenv("XDG_RUNTIME_DIR") or ("/run/user/" .. ya.uid())) .. "/gvfs"
 })
 ```